HondaCivic1999/yquake2-linux-bins/README.md

 Package Info:
 - Built on Arch Linux rolling.
 - Built with GNU make.
-- Packaged based on GOG release.
+- Packaged based on GOG release + Yamagi Q2 Patches.
 - music/ and video/ from GOG.

 # Info